 As a crisis response manager for a television network, I experienced dozens of crises during my tenure from in-studio floods, earthquakes, gas leaks, stalking of our on-air talent, power outages, winter storms, and even a deer crashing into our studios.
-Somes crisis lasted an afternoon, and others lasted months.
+Some crises lasted an afternoon, and others lasted months.

 There are seven succinct steps you can take to win in times of crisis.

-- Build a coalition of support: In a crisis, there will be hundreds of decisions and actions that will be necessary to make, too many for a singular person or team to do.
+- Build a coalition of support: In a crisis, hundreds of decisions and actions will be necessary to make, too many for a singular person or team to do.
 Go beyond your organizational walls and tap into experts, business partners, and customers to develop a coalition of support that you can lean on to help make the right decisions.